dqminhv/cohere-rag-eval/README.md

     - **[Pre-Production](/notebook/3-cohere-toolkit-rag-pre-prod-eval.ipynb):** Employ predefined test data and ground truth to assess general performance metrics like answer relevancy and faithfulness.
 Real test run and results can be found [here](/notebook/pre-production%20evaluation/) and [here](/data-test/eval-result/)
     - **[Post-Production](/notebook/4-cohere-toolkit-rag-post-prod-eval.ipynb):** Analyze real-world user queries and system responses to understand user experience and identify areas for improvement.
 A sample test run and result can be found [here](/notebook/4-cohere-toolkit-rag-post-prod-eval.ipynb) and [here](/data-test/eval-result/eval_result_post_prod_test_dataset_hr_openai_deployment.csv)

+* **Evaluation metrics**:
+  - **Answer Relevancy**: Assesses how well the generated answer aligns with the given prompt.
+Incomplete or redundant answers receive lower scores, while higher scores indicate stronger relevancy.
+  - **Faithfulness**: Measures the factual consistency of the generated answer with the retrieved context.
+It is calculated using both the answer and the context, with scores ranging from 0 to 1, where higher values indicate greater accuracy.
+  - **Context Recall**: Evaluates how many relevant documents or pieces of information were successfully retrieved, emphasizing the importance of capturing all key details.
+Higher recall indicates fewer relevant documents were missed.
+Since recall focuses on not overlooking important content, it requires a reference (ground truth) for comparison during calculation.
+  - **Context Precision**: measures the proportion of relevant chunks within the retrieved contexts.
+It is calculated as the average of precision@k for each chunk, where precision@k is the ratio of relevant chunks at rank k to the total number of chunks at that rank.

+  For pre-production evaluation, we use all four metrics.
+In post-production, since we lack ground truth for user queries, we evaluate using only three metrics: Answer Relevancy, Faithfulness, and Context Precision.

 * **LangSmith**
   - Evaluation test run can be store and run within [LangSmith](https://smith.langchain.com/) account.